Childhood Ependymoma Treatment (PDQ®)

 - MRI (magnetic resonance imaging) with gadolinium: A procedure that uses a magnet, radio waves, and a computer to make a series of detailed pictures of areas inside the brain and spinal cord.
 A substance called gadolinium is injected into a vein and travels through the bloodstream.
 The gadolinium collects around the cancer cells so they show up brighter in the picture.
 This procedure is also called nuclear magnetic resonance imaging (NMRI).

-- Lumbar puncture: A procedure used to collect cerebrospinal fluid (CSF) from the spinal column to check for cancer cells.
-This is done by placing a needle into the spinal column.
+- Lumbar puncture : A procedure used to collect cerebrospinal fluid (CSF) from the spinal column.
+This is done by placing a needle between two bones in the spine and into the CSF around the spinal cord and removing a sample of fluid.
+The sample of CSF is checked under a microscope for signs of tumor cells.
+The sample may also be checked for the amounts of protein and glucose.
+A higher than normal amount of protein or lower than normal amount of glucose may be a sign of a tumor.
 This procedure is also called an LP or spinal tap.Lumbar puncture.
 A patient lies in a curled position on a table.
 After a small area on the lower back is numbed, a spinal needle (a long, thin needle) is inserted into the lower part of the spinal column to remove cerebrospinal fluid (CSF, shown in blue).
 The fluid may be sent to a laboratory for testing.

 Childhood ependymoma is diagnosed and removed in surgery.